-An initial Phase 1 acid sulfate soil investigation of Nigra Creek (12294) during March 2010 showed acid sulfate soils to be a priority concern within this wetland complex.
-Based on Phase 1 recommendations, a Phase 2 investigation was undertaken for Nigra Creek (12294) to determine the nature, severity and the specific risks associated with acid sulfate soil materials.
+An initial Phase 1 acid sulfate soil investigation of the Paringa Paddock (12087) wetland during April 2010 showed acid sulfate soils to be a priority concern within this wetland complex.
+Based on Phase 1 recommendations, a Phase 2 investigation was undertaken for the Paringa Paddock (12087) wetland to determine the nature, severity and the specific risks associated with acid sulfate soil materials.
+The wetland contained surface water at the time of sampling.

 The 24 hour reactive metals tests were undertaken to determine those metals and metalloids extractable with a moderately strong acid i.e. potentially available from binding sites on soil minerals such as iron (Fe), manganese (Mn) and aluminium (Al) oxides.
 Although comparisons can be made with soil and sediment quality guidelines, these are defined for total concentrations and not partial extractions.
 The results showed that concentrations were below the sediment quality guidelines (SQG) and soil ecological investigation levels (EIL) for those elements where guidelines are available.
-Although the metals and metalloids did not breach sediment quality guidelines and soil ecological investigation level trigger values, the concentrations of some elements were high enough that they may impact water quality if mobilised, particularly for iron (Fe).
+Although the metals and metalloids did not breach sediment quality guidelines and soil ecological investigation level trigger values, the concentrations of some elements were high enough that they may impact water quality if mobilised, particularly for iron (Fe) and aluminium (Al).

 The contaminant and metalloid dynamics tests were undertaken to assess the release of metals during a water extraction, and to assess dynamics in response to saturation over time by incubating soil materials for periods of 1, 7, 14 and 35 days.
 The degree to which metal and metalloid concentrations exceed ANZECC/ARMCANZ environmental protection guideline values was used to characterise the degree of hazard.
-For Nigra Creek (12294), no contaminants were assigned a moderate or high hazard as no concentrations exceeded ANZECC/ARMCANZ environmental protection guidelines by more than 10 or 100 times.
-However, aluminium (AI), cobalt (Co), iron (Fe) and zinc (Zn) were above the guideline values.
+For Paringa Paddock (12087), iron (Fe) was assigned a moderate hazard with concentrations exceeding ANZECC/ARMCANZ environmental protection guidelines by more than 10 times.
+In addition, aluminium (AI), cobalt (Co), nickel (Ni), vanadium (V) and zinc (Zn) were above the guideline values.

-Nigra Creek (12294) has been classified as high conservation status by the SA Murray-Darling Basin Natural Resources Management Board (Miles et al. 2010).
+The Paringa Paddock (12087) wetland has been classified as medium conservation status by the SA Murray-Darling Basin Natural Resources Management Board (Miles et al. 2010).
 The wetland was largely full at the time of sampling with subaqueous soils studied.
 The tests undertaken for the subaqueous soils in this wetland are difficult to extrapolate to a case where the soils have dried and oxidised, as the generated acidity depends on a number of complex factors.
 In addition, it is not possible to predict the potential impacts of metal and metalloid release, as these may be present in reduced minerals such as pyrite and thus not easily released until oxidation occurs.
 The main hazards considered in this study that may impact on wetland values are acidification, contaminant mobilisation and deoxygenation.
-The wetland has been allocated a medium risk rating due to acidification and a medium contaminant mobilisation risk rating for soils.
+The wetland has been allocated a medium risk rating due to acidification and a medium contaminant risk rating for soils.
 For surface waters, the risk is largely dependent on surface and sub-surface hydrology and is thus scenario dependent.
 Taking into account the range of likely scenarios, from very low flows (highest risk) to very high flows (lowest risk), the risk to surface waters in the wetland has been allocated medium risk rating for acidification and medium risk rating for contaminant mobilisation.
-The risk associated with deoxygenation was determined to be low as there was no identified hazard associated with monosulfide formation.
+The risk associated with deoxygenation was determined as medium due to high levels of acid volatile sulfide found to be present during the field sampling program and good connectivity to the river.

-In designing a management strategy for dealing with acid sulfate soils in Nigra Creek (12294), other values and uses of the wetland need to be taken into account to ensure that any intervention is compatible with other management plans and objectives for the wetland.
+In designing a management strategy for dealing with acid sulfate soils in Paringa Paddock (12087) wetland, other values and uses of the wetland need to be taken into account to ensure that any intervention is compatible with other management plans and objectives for the wetland.